-Tesla's chief accounting officer quits after less than a month on the job
+Tesla in turmoil: Executives bail and stock plunges

+Top executives are leaving Tesla, and the stock fell as much as 10%.

-Tesla's chief accounting officer has resigned less than a month after he assumed the job.
+Tesla's chief accounting officer has resigned less than a month after he assumed the job, the company announced.
+And Bloomberg reported that its chief people officer, Gaby Toledano, is not returning to the company after taking a leave of absence.

+The departures add to investor concern about a company in tumult.
+CEO Elon Musk devised and then quickly canceled a plan to take the company private.
+A podcast appearance Thursday night featuring whiskey, a joint and a Samurai sword was only the latest example of Musk's eccentric behavior.

+Tesla stock has lost a third of its value since August 7, the day Musk announced the go-private plan.

-Dave Morton, a former chief financial officer at Seagate (STX), had joined Tesla on August 6.
+Dave Morton, a former chief financial officer at Seagate (STX), had joined Tesla on August 6 as chief accounting officer.
 That was the day before CEO Elon Musk tweeted he was planning to take the company private.
 (Musk dropped those plans less than three weeks later.)

 The company said that Morton gave notice and left the company Tuesday.